dennislee22/dennislee22.github.io/docs/cdw/snappy.md

 - SNAPPY compression helps saving HDFS storage space and also offers higher performance result in terms of speed to complete the INSERT and SELECT queries.
 - ZLIB compression seems saving slighly more storage but lagging in speed performance for ORC-base table in `Hive` engine compared to SNAPPY compression.
 - Parquet stands out in terms of achieving the highest speed for running the interactive SQL query.
-As it is a pioneer file format for `Impala`, running SQL query in Parquet-based table in Impala produces quicker result compared to running the same query in Hive engine with SNAPPY compression (which is enabled by default).
+As it is a pioneer file format for `Impala`, running SQL query in Parquet-based table in Impala produces quicker result compared to running the same query in Hive engine with SNAPPY compression codec (which is enabled by default).

 ---